cgettings/Light-Pollution-Map/README.md

 **TODO:** Add options to:

 * ~Show more than 1 dark point~
-* Show darkest point(s) within a specified radius of clicked point
+* ~Show darkest point(s) within a specified radius of clicked point~
-* Change magnitude difference between clicked point and dark points
+* ~Change magnitude difference between clicked point and dark points~
-* Specify magnitude range of dark points
+* Specify magnitude range of dark points (?? - *last item may be more useful*)
 * Find dark points where specified celestial objects are visible<sup id="note4">[5](#footnote5)</sup>

 ---